-1. Is able to understand inductance and compute energy density in magnetic fields.

-- 2. Is able to understand different magnetic materials with their properties. - 3.
-Is able to analyze magnetic boundary conditions.
+- 1. Can understand inductance and compute energy density in magnetic fields. - 2.
+Can understand different magnetic materials with their properties. - 3.
+Can analyze magnetic boundary conditions.

 Definition of Inductance, Inductance of loops and solenoids, mutual inductance, Energy density in magnetic fields, Nature of magnetic materials, magnetization and permeability, magnetic boundary conditions, Energy in a inductor & energy density